orange-cloudfoundry/cf-ops-automation/Readme.md

       smoke_tests:
 ```

-### Cloudfoundry application deployment
+### Cloudfoundry application resources template format

-for each cf-application, when a enable-cf-app.yml is found, it is going to spruce all files in template dir ending with ```-tpl.yml```
+For each cf-application, when a `enable-cf-app.yml` file is found, it is going to spruce all files in the template dir ending with ```-tpl.yml```

-if template directory contains pre-cf-push.sh, then this scripts is run:
+If a template directory contains a `pre-cf-push.sh` file, then this script is run:
     - you are already logged in CF,
     - you have to download your binaries before uploading to CF

-#### file format
+#### `enable-cf-app.yml` file format

 ``` yaml